 - The Jellied Eel only publishes advertisements that are in line with its policy and reserves the right to decline to publish any advertisement.

-- Once notified, the chosen advertiser will need to supply print-ready artwork by noon on 6 August 2018
+- Once notified, the chosen advertiser will need to supply print-ready artwork by 8 March 2019.

-- If the advertiser is unable to supply print-ready artwork, they can provide content (eg text, logo, high-resolution photo) and Sustain’s designer will design the ad for £150.
+- If the advertiser is unable to supply print-ready artwork, they can provide content by 8 March 2019 (eg text, logo, high-resolution photo) and Sustain’s designer will design the ad for £150.

 - Sustain, the charity that runs London Food Link and published The Jellied Eel, will keep entrants’ details on file and may contact them again in future.